About Noelle Borao

 I'm a social scientist whose focal research is innovation and IP theft, subsumed under the broader area of US-China affairs.
 I'm a product of Vietnam—a former French colony, of an escape by boat and the US welfare system, of the discipline of martial arts and the emotional stillness of the Buddhist temple, of the fire of Latin dancing and the ingenuity of the American spirit.

 While many immigrants to this country rejoice in pointing out its imperfections, I am grateful to have flourished off the backs of many hardworking American families.
-In turn, as a first-generation American, I consider myself a meaningful contributor to the country and western values, while maintaining some important eastern traditions such as respect for authority.
+In turn, as a first-generation American, I consider myself a meaningful contributor to the West, while maintaining some important eastern traditions such as respect for authority.

 I am focused not on success, but significance, and believe my most important work lies ahead.
-As I have neither the appetite for self-promotion nor inorganic social media noise (and much prefer the promotion of ideas), I created this website to disseminate, learn, and connect to those who have the gumption to believe that their sober thought leadership can help shape the world.
+As I have neither the appetite for self-promotion nor social media noise (and much prefer the promotion of ideas), I created this website to disseminate, learn, and connect to those who have the gumption to believe that their sober thought leadership can help shape the world.